 At the same time, malware designed to steal bank account credentials surged in highly tailored attack campaigns.
 The hackers mostly used social media and mobile devices as the primary target of ransomware as these were the sectors that saw the biggest growth with respect to the overall volume.

-Ransomware has grown at an alarming rate in 2016.
+Ransomware has grown at an alarming rate.
 It uses Email & Social Engineering to enter your computer systems.
-The variety of new ransomware has grown tenfold over Q4 2015, and it continues to increase – especially the strains delivered by exploit kits (EK).
+The variety of new ransomware has grown manifold, and it continues to increase – especially the strains delivered by exploit kits (EK).
 Among these EK-distributed variants, and in smaller email campaigns, CryptXXX remained the dominant ransomware payload.

 Most emails with malicious documents attached featured the popular ransomware strain Locky ransomware.
-Among the billions of messages that used malicious document attachments, around 97% featured Locky ransomware, that is an alarming 64% increase from Q1 2016 when it was first discovered, say Proofpoint.
+Among the billions of messages that used malicious document attachments, around 97% featured Locky ransomware, say Proofpoint.

 The wild card entry for this quarter was the Trojan Dridex.
-It reemerged in larger campaigns and also appeared in highly personalized campaigns totaling tens to hundreds of thousands of messages, a trend that began in Q2 and continued into Q3.
+It reemerged in larger campaigns and also appeared in highly personalized campaigns totaling tens to hundreds of thousands of messages.
 The trojans were also used for Malvertising – a practice that involves a combination of malware and genuine-looking online advertising codes.

 Along with Ransomware distribution and infection, extortion has seen a natural growth.
-While some studies predict that around $200 million was paid to thieves in 2016, the FBI says it is much more than $1 Billion.
+While some studies predict that around $200 million was paid to thieves, the FBI says it is much more than $1 Billion.
 This is mostly because the ransom demand per hack has gone up considerably from $250 to almost $700 this year.

 Read: Incidence of Ransomware in India.